 - Co-development and collaboration with youth, families, and community

 - Diversity and inclusion

 We maximize our impact by following the evidence, partnering with others in the system, and most of all, listening to youth.

 What does this look like in action?
-Here’s how we work to create meaningful change to youth mental health and addiction services in Huron County:
+Here’s how we work to create a culture of change for youth mental health and addiction services in Huron County:

 Empower youth to voice their needs, actively contribute to solutions, and set the direction of the Tanner Steffler Foundation through a Youth Advisory Council